Baby found in woodland ‘may have been dead for some time’, police say

 The couple had been on the run since January 5 when their car was found abandoned and on fire next to the M61 in Bolton.

+“Situations like this don’t happen in our community and it’s a massive shock.”

-One mother-of-two, 37, who did not want to be named told the PA news agency: “Parents are concerned about what they are hearing and what is going to be said at school.
+One mother-of-two, 37, who did not want to be named told PA: “Parents are concerned about what they are hearing and what is going to be said at school.

 “Everyone is a bit in shock, we can’t quite believe it.”